-She is currently working on finishing her master’s degree in Digital Media at Lynn University, and looks forward to publishing three more books in 2017.
+She is currently working on finishing her master’s degree in Digital Media at Lynn University, and is the process of writing a travel guide for Paris, France.

 The Salt Life encompasses her personal philosophy: “There is nothing that salt water cannot cure (sweat, tears, or the sea).”

 - 2017 iBA Award: Best Book of the Year, Exhibit or Event Companion 2017

 - 2016 iBA Award: Best Book of the Year in Educational History (2016 finalist)

 - Employee of the Month (July, 2016) at Lynn University

 - Certified iBooks Author Professional with Distinction